Mesa Verde National Park

 Sunday, we took our time in the morning to get going, and Lila took advantage of that to go play with her new friends until we were ready.
 After saying our goodbyes, we heading out to make our way to Mancos, CO, which is near the base of Mesa Verde National Park.
 We decided to stay at an RV park in Mancos so that our batteries could get a full charge in, fill up on propane, and we would empty the tanks there as well.
 Once we arrived, we found a very empty campground, which was great for us.
 The wifi was great, hence, all the updated blog posts.
 I was able to work from the trailer that Monday and not go into the library.

 Tuesday, we headed to Mesa Verde and found out that it really is not a good idea to visit outside of their peak season.
 We missed the season by 3 days, and the only way to get close and into the cliff dwellings is on guided tours, which are all closed down until next spring.
 Lila was really looking forward to it because she had just read a mystery book on Mesa Verde.
 We were able to visit the museum and view the cliff dwellings from afar on the self-driving viewpoint road.
 We also went on a 3-mile hike to the petroglyphs, so that was fun.

 Picture 1 - Cliff Dwelling from the road

 Picture 2 - Jen and Lila observing from above

 Picture 3 - On the Petroglyph hike

 Picture 5 - Mesa Verde Visitor Center

 Wednesday, we spent the day in Durango and checked out the historic parts of town plus a brewery or two 😉.
-We also got in a good little hike while we were there.
+We also got in a good little hike while there.

-We are leaving tomorrow and making our way down to the Grand Canyon then towards the Sedona area for our first Thousand Trails campground.
-I am looking forward to the warmer areas.
+We are leaving tomorrow, and making our way down to the Grand Canyon, then towards the Sedona area for our first Thousand Trails campground.
+I am looking forward to warmer areas.